PINTO0309/tflite-input-output-rewriter/README.md

 ## Motivation
 The purpose is to solve the following problems by forcibly rewriting tflite's input/output OP names.

 - When TFLite models are generated, TensorFlow automatically prefixes the input OP name with `serving_default_`, resulting in very difficult-to-read models.
+Also, an unnecessary index `:n` is added to the end of the name.

   ![01](https://github.com/PINTO0309/tflite-input-output-rewriter/assets/33194443/c83f4722-aca6-4fd6-910e-b23b20357706)